Ansei Toashi: Background

 The place: the place was Annaka Domain, one of parts of Joshū which is modern Gunma Prefecture, which was situated in the north-west part of Kantō plain.
 Annaka Domain had a duty to defend Usui Pass, a narrow path, through which the transportation between Edo and north-western regions had to pass, therefore Annaka Domain was an important point of transport.

 The time: the time was the spring of 1855, the second year of Ansei era, two years later from "Arrival of the Black Ships" incident.
 This incident created perturbation in Japan and a split of opinion for foreigners.
 Some feudal lords thought that strengthening and fortification were needed against for the invasion of Westerners, and Itakura Katsuakira, the lord of Annaka Domain, was one of them.

 Primary sources

-Ansei Tōashi had been forgotten for long time until ancient manuscripts were founded in 1955, from the underlining of fusuma of the house of shintō priest of Kumano Gongen shrine at Usui Pass.
+Ansei Tōashi had been forgotten for long time until ancient manuscripts were found in 1955, from the underlining of fusuma of the house of shintō priest of Kumano Gongen shrine at Usui Pass.
 The manuscripts tells the story of Ansei Tōashi, and records its date, time and order of arrival.

 The manuscripts comprises a rule book and a book that records the order of arrival.
 The manuscripts have been typed and studied by historians, and are preserved in the institute for the compilation of historical material of Annaka City.